kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- Rem suggested in exchange for the dragon heart, she cover their tracks.
 She agreed.
 As a show of friendship, she offered Valindra the first bite.
 Valindra accepted.
 - We travelled northward, forced march through the next day.
 	- Made it to the temple
+		- Some movement, low to the ground, long and flat.